canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 The YoRHa squad are tasked with infiltrating a machine server at Mt.
 Ka'ala, linking up with a group of non-YoRHa resistance units from a previous invasion hundreds of years earlier.
 Descending towards Pearl Harbour, they come under fire from the Machines, killing the squad's trusted leader No. 1.
 Commander White orders a satellite strike to save them, but only four androids are able to land safely: Attacker types No. 2 (who assumes command) and No. 4, Gunner type No. 16, and Scanner type No. 21.
 They are rapidly swarmed by machines, but saved through the intervention of a group of android resistance fighters led by Captain Rose.

+{% include figure.html src="/embed/nier/Anemone.webp" alt="Artwork of Anemone, a member of the Resistance, as she appears in Automata." class="float right" wraptight=true %}

-The exact list of Resistance members varies with the portrayal, but all of them but 1.3a feature one Anemone; an android who is initially distrustful but grows to accept the YoRHa after Scanner No. 21 is able to cleanse a resistance android of the Logic Virus.
+The exact list of Resistance members varies with the portrayal, but all of them except 1.3a feature one Anemone; an android who is initially distrustful but grows to accept the YoRHa after Scanner No. 21 is able to cleanse a resistance android of the Logic Virus.
 (In 1.3a, she is replaced with the pyromaniac Jackass, who also appears in Automata.)

 ### Logic what?

 The machines have one especially potent weapon: the Logic Virus.
 Under its influence---stop me if you've heard this one before!---the androids' eyes grow red, and they are overwhelmed with berserk hostility, letting out all of their inner sadism.
 Which means... yeah, it's the exact same symptoms as the Red Eye Disease in DoD.
 Whether this is because the Machine Lifeform network is actually connected to the evil God of this universe is unclear, but it certainly has a penchant for sharing imagery with the Church of the Angels (to give some foreshadowing: the Red Girls resembling Manah, the symbol of the Church later appearing on Eve, and the events of <cite>YoRHa: Dark Apocalypse</cite> all suggest a link).

+{% include figure.html src="/embed/nier/YoRHaPlay1.webp" alt="A subtitled still from the 1.2 version of the YoRHa play.
+No. 21 intervenes to stop a summary execution, saying 'Stop!
+You can't do this!
+You can't just let your friend die!'" %}

 For the Resistance androids, the Logic Virus is uncurable; upon seeing signs of infection, the only remedy is to put the infected party to death.
 So they are naturally pretty awed by the arrival of someone who can cure it!
 Unfortunately, this advantage does not last, and the machines soon adapt...